ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 OCaml is a statically and strongly typed programming language.
 It is also an expression-oriented language: everything is a value and every value has a type.
 Functions and types are the two foundational principles of OCaml.
 The OCaml type system is highly expressive, providing many advanced constructs while being easy to use and unobtrusive.
 Thanks to type inference, programs can be written without type annotations, except for documentation purposes and a few corner cases.
 The basic types and the type combination operations enable a vast range of possibilities.

+> Type annotation means when its necessary to write the value type to tell the compiler what to do, as opposed to tiper inference, when the compiler *infers* the type.

 This tutorial begins with a section presenting the types that are predefined in OCaml.
 It starts with atomic types such as integers and Booleans.
 It continues by presenting predefined compound types such as strings and lists.
 The tutorial ends with a section about user-defined types: variants and records.

 OCaml provides several other types, but they all are extensions of those presented in this tutorial.
 Types that are in the scope of this tutorial are all the basic constructors and the most common predefined types.